 Just changing up the spice mixture on the exact same dish can transform the flavor.
 Become a master at healthy seasonings and sauces to step up your game each week!

 This is a simple trick to change up your menu even when preparing simple vegetables for bulk recipe cooking.

-For example if you love sweet potatoes roasted off a whole batch then toss them with any of the following sauces for pop of flavor, transforming you're side of sweet potatoes into a whole new dish:
+For example, if you love sweet potatoes roasted off a whole batch then toss them with any of the following sauces for a pop of flavor, transforming your side of sweet potatoes into a whole new dish:

 - Rosemary & Thyme Roasted Sweet Potatoes: toss with fresh chopped rosemary and thyme before roasting